aiji42/kiribi/doc/how-to-use.md

 ## Enqueue Job

-You can enqueue a job by calling the `enqueue` method of `KIRIBI` service.
+You can enqueue a job from enqueuer workers by calling the `enqueue` method of `KIRIBI` service.

 ```typescript
 import { Kiribi } from 'kiribi'